 I use four primary credit cards to accrue points (which, compared to some travel freaks, is nothing).
 They each serve a distinct purpose for me.

-For EVERYTHING I buy, I ask: How can I get points for this?
-AND: What's the most possible points I can get for this?
-And the answer dictates which credit card I use to make the purchase, and where exactly the transaction takes place.
+For everything I buy, I ask: How can I get points for this?
+And: What's the most possible points I can get for this?
+The answer dictates which credit card I use to make the purchase, and where exactly the transaction takes place.

 The Ink Business Plus card also pays 5x on phone and cable bills.
 I've automated payments of my AT&T bill to this card.
-That's another 500 points per month, or 6,000 points per year, without doing any extra work.
+That's another 500 points per month without doing any extra work.

 I also use this card for gas (2x).
 That's another 200-300 points per month.

 So from this card alone I'm getting enough points for a round trip international ticket (~30k miles each way on the low end).

 I got this card to improve my "credit mix", which is a small factor in your overall credit score.
 (Having more cards actually improves your credit, assuming you use them responsibly).
 I thought about upgrading my Chase Sapphire Preferred card to the snazzy new Chase Sapphire Reserve, but because I already have the Amex Platinum card (the Chase Sapphire Reserve's main rival), adding another card with overlapping benefits and another hefty annual fee didn't make sense.
 I needed a new card, and after much deliberation, I settled on the Freedom Unlimited.

 The Freedom Unlimited is a cash-back card.
 It pays 1.5% cash back.
 But if you have another Chase credit card like the Sapphire Preferred, that cash back counts as Chase Ultimate Rewards points (1.5 points per dollar).